-IFEP Students - The parents of IFEP students are informed of the results and given the same program options as those given EO students- the default program is Mainstream English.
+IFEP Students - The parents of IFEP students are informed of the results and given the same program options as those given English only students- the default program is Mainstream English.
 Placement is made on the same basis as for EOs.